MoOx/phenomic/docs/content/docs/setup.md

 ---
-title: How to setup Phenomic
+title: How to setup a new project with Phenomic
 ---

 Phenomic require at least